Table of contents

 10. Real-time migration

 One of the components or Google Cloud Platform’s high availability is real-time data migration.
 In the case of GCP virtual machine services, software or hardware updates (required to maintain a high level of security and stability) take place with no negative impact on the performance of services.
 GCP ensures migration of instances between hosts – if machine 1 needs maintenance and restarting, a given functioning service is migrated to machine 2.
-This way, Google is able to fulfill its obligations under its SLA (service-level agreement) for Google Compute Engine to ensure a 99.95% availability for a single instance and a 99.99% availability for several instances in different regions.
+This way, Google is able to fulfil its obligations under its SLA (service-level agreement) for Google Compute Engine to ensure a 99.95% availability for a single instance and a 99.99% availability for several instances in different regions.

 11. Serverless technology